Toronto Arts Foundation Resiliency Fund

 The Toronto Arts Foundation Resiliency Fund is providing support for artists and arts workers who have suffered significant financial loss throughout the pandemic.
 The Resiliency Fund was launched on March 9, 2022, thanks to a generous lead donation of $1 million from the Hal Jackman Foundation.
 Soon after its launch, The Slaight Family Foundation contributed a matching gift of $1 million.

 Because CRA guidelines limit donations from Foundations to charities, the Fund will direct support to arts charities for expenditure on artists/arts worker fees, while also offering increased stability to organizations affected by pandemic closures.

-Applications from charitable performing arts organizations are now closed.
-New rounds of applications for other disciplines will open up in the coming months as additional donations are received.
+**Note - The final round of applications for literary, visual and media arts organizations will open up in the coming months as additional donations are received.

 Applications are reviewed by Toronto Arts Foundation staff.
 Donation amounts are determined by considering:

 - Financial information available through CADAC (if applicable)

 - General priorities specified by fund donors (for example donors may select from various categories including arts discipline when making their contributions)

 More information about eligibility and the application process can be found below in the Frequently Asked Questions.

 The Application Process